Recommended children's booklists sorted by age or topic

 Chapter book

-One day, visitors from the Sheffield census come around and decree that Lijah has to start going to school.
-At first, he struggles with reading and writing and faces prejudice when some of the other children call him ‘gypsy’ or ‘tramp’, he soon discovers a fascination for a new game called football and finds a way to join in with the other boys.
+Lijah reluctantly starts school and at first, he struggles with reading and faces prejudice when some of the other children call him ‘gypsy’ or ‘tramp’.
+However, he soon discovers a fascination for a new game called football and finds a way to join in with the other boys.

-Back home, Lijah’s dad is not happy about Lijah playing football, calling it a dinlo (foolish) game.
-His dad instructs Lijah not to play, but does accept a gift of a football for Lijah in order to make a good connection with a local businessman called Jack Davis.
+Back home, Lijah meets a local businessman called Jack Davis.
 Over time, Jack bonds with Lijah over his passion for football and tells him about a famous Romani player called Rab Howell.
 Can Lijah follow in his new hero’s footsteps while still staying true to his roots and keeping peace with his dad?

 SAVE 20% with Peters